Post may contain affiliate links more information is provided in this link.

 Keeping Up With The Joneses Kids

-Children can be unexpected, and costly.
+Children can be unexpected and costly.
 Many have heard that raising a child to 18 in a middle-income family costs $233,610.
 This does not include college.
 I am hoping everyone reading intends to at least lessen the cost of college for their child.
 I recommend holding off having children until you are more financially sound.
 For some people that is too late.
-However, do not worry about that too much, no one feel’s like they are ready for a child, especially financially.
-However, there are many things you should have in order before having a child, including a financial security net.
-Otherwise, you can reduce the costs of having a child fairly easily.
+However do not worry about that too much, no one feel’s like they are ready for a child, especially financially.
+There are many things you should have in order before having a child including a financial security net.
+Otherwise you can reduce the costs of having a child fairly easily.

 - Do not bother with a first birthday.
 Your child will not remember it.

 - You can also receive hand-me-down books, toys, and clothes for the child.

 - See if your family can help out with the child.